 Cairns liveaboard boats will take divers to the world famous dive area of the Great Barrier Reef.
 Situated in tropical North Queensland, Cairns has been on the tourist trail for many years.
 It is considered as the gateway to the Great Barrier Reef, and is the point of departure for the highest number of diving liveaboards in Australia.
 Originally known for mining, Cairns is known now worldwide for it's easy access to world class rainforests, dazzling snorkelling and of course stunning scuba diving.
 The city caters for every tourist - you'll find anyone and everyone here, from backpackers hanging out in hip bars, to high flying businessmen docking in the harbour on their private yacht.

-Inland, it's possible to tour the luscious Daintree rainforest, and gushing waterfalls of the Atherton tablelands.
-The drive up to Cape Tribulation is well worth it - the point at which tarmac ends and dirt road begins!
-The main attraction however is the phenomenon that lies off the coast of Cairns - the Great Barrier Reef - and there really is no better place from which to depart for your dive cruise than here.
+Inland, it's possible to tour the luscious Daintree rainforest and gushing waterfalls of the Atherton Tablelands.
+The drive up to Cape Tribulation is well worth it - the point at which tarmac ends and the dirt road begins!
+The main attraction, however, is the phenomenon that lies off the coast of Cairns - the Great Barrier Reef - and there really is no better place from which to depart for your dive cruise than here.

 Liveaboard Diving From Cairns

 Undeniably the best way to sample the wonders of the Great Barrier Reef is onboard a liveaboard dive cruise.
 It's possible to visit parts of the inner reef as a day trip, but they are often crowded, and time at each site is limited.
 Liveaboard diving allows you to be transported in comfort to areas of the outer reef that are frequented much less by tourists, resulting in an experience that will last a number of days and live long in the memory.